Its-Just-Nans/bluehats.global/content/index.md

 ## The BlueHats Manifesto

-- Governments should contribute to the sustainability of Free Software.
+- Governments should contribute to Free Software.
 - Digitisation of public services should go full Free Software.
 - Civil servants should be free to contribute to Free Software.
 - Civil servants should be free to use Free Software.